readthedocs/readthedocs.org/docs/guides/autobuild-docs-for-pull-requests.rst

 After the feature is enabled on your project, you might hit one of these issues:

-#. **Pull Requests builds are not triggering**
+#. **Pull Requests builds are not triggering**.
    We only support GitHub and GitLab currently.
 You need to make sure that you Read the Docs account is connected with that providers social account.
    You can check this by going to your `profile settings`_.

 #. **Build status is not being reported on your Pull/Merge Request**.
-You need to make sure your webhook is properly setup
-   to handle events.
+   You need to make sure your webhook is properly setup to handle events.
 You can setup or ``re-sync`` the webhook from you projects admin dashboard.
    Learn more about setting up webhooks from our :doc:`Webhook Documentation </webhooks>`.